Rational points on hyperelliptic Atkin-Lehner quotients of modular curves and their coverings

 We have replaced an abelian variety over $\Q$ of dimension $d$ by an elliptic curve over a (possibly) larger field of degree $d$.
-One suspects this method to work usually if the degree of $K$ is large because the ranks of elliptic curves are expected to be small, assuming that one can compute them.
+One usually suspects this method to work if the degree of $K$ is large because the ranks of elliptic curves are expected to be small, assuming that one can compute them.
 However, elliptic curve Chabauty often fails for algorithmic reasons.
+Namely, if the \'etale algebra $K$ has too large a degree, to perform the $2$-descent to compute $A(\Q)$, one would need to compute the class group of a number field of large degree.
+Such a computation is infeasible, often even assuming GRH.
 In these cases we can use the quadratic Chabauty method, see Section~\ref{ssec:QC}.